OpenRailAssociation/osrd-website/content/developers/internals/data-model/usage-example.en.md

 ### Loading Gauge Limits

-These objects are akin to Slopes and Curves: it covers a range of track section, with a `begin` and an `end` offset.
+These objects are akin to `Slopes` and `Curves`: it covers a range of track section, with a `begin` and an `end` offset.
 It represents a restriction on the trains that can travel on the given range, by weight or by train type (freight or passenger).

 We did not put any in our examples.

-### Speed sections
+### Speed Sections

-The Speed sections represent speed limitations (in meters per second) that are applied on some parts of the tracks.
-One speed section can span on several track sections, and do not necessarily cover the whole track sections.
+The `SpeedSections` represent speed limitations (in meters per second) that are applied on some parts of the tracks.
+One `SpeedSection` can span on several track sections, and do not necessarily cover the whole track sections.
 Speed sections can overlap.

 In our example infrastructure, we have a speed section covering the whole infrastructure, limiting the speed to 300 km/h.
 On a smaller part of the infrastructure, we applied more restrictive speed sections.
 They are represented on the next image.